5 Famous Paintings That Capture the Western Spirit of the Frontier

 The Impact of Western Paintings

-Western painting, with its diverse array of styles and subject matters, has had a profound impact on the cultural, social, and political landscape across eras.
-By addressing major historical events, advancing aesthetic values, and challenging societal norms, these paintings not only altered the course of art history but also left an indelible mark on human civilization.
+With its diverse array of styles and subject matters, Western Painting has had a profound impact on the cultural, social, and political landscape across eras.
+By addressing major historical events, advancing aesthetic values, and challenging societal norms, these art works, some include iconic oil paintings, not only altered the course of art history but also left an indelible mark on human civilization.
 Let's examine five seminal paintings that embody this impact:

 "The Last Supper" by Leonardo da Vinci (1495-1498)